Q: How do I know if there’s a problem? >

 - In the past year, have there been days when you tried to make up for earlier losses by gambling more or by going back the next day?

 - In the past year, have there been days when you tried to hide how much you lost gambling?

 - In the past year, have there been days when you had troubles due to your gambling?
 (For example, you were unable to pay bills, argued with others, or missed time at work/school).

 - In the past year, have you had recurring problems due to your gambling?
 (For example, you were unable to get out of debt, at risk of losing your job or at risk of losing spouse or friends).

 One yes answer suggests a possible gambling issue.
 More than one yes answer means it is highly likely that a problem exists.

 A: If you want help with alcohol, drugs, or gambling concerns for yourself or your family, you should meet with a counsellor who will help you decide on the service that best suits your needs.
 The first step is to contact AFM for an intake/assessment appointment.

-Q: Do I have to live in residence? >
+Q: Do I have to live in-house? >

 A: The AFM offers a wide range of services based on individual client need and availability.
 Through the intake and assessment process, a counsellor will explain what services are available and together you and your counsellor will determine which treatment program is best suited for your needs.

-Services may be either community based or residential based as decided through assessment and client goals.
+Services may be either community based or in-house based as decided through assessment and client goals.
 It is AFM’s policy to offer the least intrusive service that addresses the issue, based on need.